mason0100/educational_website/README.md

-# 412-project
+412-project
+This is a clone of the original project.
+The creators of the project are listed below.
-#Sam Bishop, Adeseun Idowu, Mario Abdelsayed, Michael Mason, Brad Henderson
+Sam Bishop, Adeseun Idowu, Mario Abdelsayed, Michael Mason, Brad Henderson

 COSC 412 Spring 2019 Project
 February 12, 2019